-Tip #5: Make Your Favorite Nut Milk at Home
+Tip #5: Make Your Favorite Plant-Based Milk at Home

-This is a super simple tip, but for all the plant-based folks out there, making your own homemade nut milk is so much better for you.
-It helps you avoid those unwanted gums and fillers, while also reducing the need to purchase your nut milk in yet another plastic container.
+This is a super simple tip, but for all the plant-based folks out there, making your own homemade hemp milk or cashew milk is so much better for you.
+It helps you avoid those unwanted gums and fillers, while also reducing the need to purchase your plant-based milk in yet another plastic container.
 It’s a win for your health and the environment!

 Just by making these simple lifestyle changes, you’ll soon be on your way to living a more sustainable lifestyle and you'll be able to feel better knowing that you are doing something good—both for yourself and for the planet.